 AGE students must submit an application for an MMSc or DMSc, and complete the admissions process facilitated by the Office of Dental Education.
-The application must be submitted no later than three months Harvard School of Dental Medicine Student Handbook 2022-23 prior to the start of the academic year (by the end of March).
-Students will be interviewed by two basic science researchers chosen by the Office of Dental Education.
+The application must be submitted no later than three months prior to the start of the academic year (by the end of March).
+Students will be interviewed by two basic science Harvard School of Dental Medicine Student Handbook 2023-24 researchers chosen by the Office of Dental Education.
 The interviews will be calibrated and reviewed by CAGE for candidacy.